dsdred/dsdred/README.md

 **I am Infostart Awards 2018 prizewinner in "Discovery of the Year".**

 I am three times nominated of the following:

-- 2022 Nomination for contribution in the field of “DBMS Administration.
+- 2022 Nomination for contribution in the field of "DBMS Administration.
 HighLoad optimization"
-- 2023 Nomination for contribution in the field of “DBMS Administration.
+- 2023 Nomination for contribution in the field of "DBMS Administration.
 HighLoad optimization"
-- 2023 Nomination for contribution in the field of “Integration and Data Exchange”
+- 2023 Nomination for contribution in the field of "Integration and Data Exchange"

 ---

 - 🔭 Currently I am working on integration subsystem with 1C and other projects.
 - 🌱 I am open-minded and constantly learn something new.
 - 💬 I am always outer-directed and straight to discussion.
 - ⚡️An interesting fact about my work: I am re-coding one open-source subsystem for the third time.
 I have completed 80% and realized that I didn’t like the result, so I rewrote the code.
 Then I figured out that the result wasn't perfect, so I rewrote it once more.
 And only the third time gave me realization that I needed to release it just as it was created, otherwise the development would not make sense.

 <details>
   <summary>Перевод на русский</summary>